amazon-ion/ion-go/README.md

 $ git clone --recursive https://github.com/amzn/ion-go.git ion-go
 ```

-Alternatively, the submodule may be initialized independently from the clone
+Alternatively, the submodule may be initialized independent of the clone
-by running the following commands.
+by running the following commands:

 ```
 $ git submodule init